 Variety’s the spice of life, right?
 Imagine every time your page reloads, bam!
 A new background image.
 Sometimes it’s a slideshow, sometimes it’s one and done.
 Choices, choices.

-FAQ On CSS Carousels
+FAQ on CSS Carousels Examples

-What are the benefits of using CSS-only carousels?
+What are the alternatives to traditional carousels?

 Conclusion